Mary Hanford Ford: 1895 – A powerful year

 In September, with the Arché club, she launched a series for the Winter on "Modern German Art, Literature, and Music", and directly after announcing the series she did a talk at a Wagner recital.
 Two other Clubs, the Harvard Club and Home Club, announced she would lead a literature group of each.
 A rather large crowd of women listened to her for a talk entitled "The Colonial Painters, West, Trumbull, Copley, and Stuart" in early October, while the recitals on German art and talks continued.
 A free series of classes was then opened up for working-class ladies taught by Ford.

 The Chicago Culture club was back from the summer break as well with Ford giving the kick off talk for the Fall, followed soon by an announcement of a series on French art through the Fall, and ford gave individuals talks - a charity recital, on Louis David and even a bridal rehearsal, all before the end of October.

 In November, Ford gave another talk on Wagner, as well as "Delarouche and the Vernets".
 A lecture a week later was presented in a home, and it was announced the success of the Arché club had reached a point of offering prizes at the next exhibition to come up.
 Ford gave a talk at the next meeting, while continuing to support the Chicago Culture Club.
-November closed a week later with talks on Ludwig Knaus and Johann Georg Meyer, and a reception honoring a number of women including Ford - an event Ford still managed to present a talk at (this time on Alexander Dumas).
+November closed a week later with talks on Ludwig Knaus and Johann Georg Meyer, and a reception honoring a number of women including Ford - an event Ford still managed to present a talk at (this time on Alexandre Dumas).

 December opens with the art critic of the Inter Ocean quoting Ford analysing the difference between Glasgow School of Art practices and American and Danish-Norwegian styles of the period, following an exhibition.
 This was followed a week later by Ford giving a talk on "Millet and the Barbizon Circle".
 Then the judges for the Arché prize exhibition are announced with Ford among them, indeed representing the Arché club itself.

 At least by the end of the year she was living at 3747 Langley Ave.